Australian court to rule on landmark tobacco case

 Australia is already fighting trade complaints in the World Trade Organization (WTO) from three nations; Ukraine, Honduras and the Dominican Republic, who claim the laws unfairly restrict trade, although their trade with Australia is negligible.

-Tobacco companies have also signalled a potential challenge under a bilateral Australia-Hong Kong investment agreement.
+Tobacco companies have also signaled a potential challenge under a bilateral Australia-Hong Kong investment agreement.

 Rimmer said tobacco companies could also use a proposed new Trans Pacific Partnership (TPP) trade deal to mount a further challenge if the TPP agreement includes controversial investor-state dispute settlement provisions.